 YACHT

-The RMI allows, through its national legislation and the RMI Yacht Code, the registration of private yachts, private yachts limited charter, commercial yachts, and passenger yachts.
+The Republic of the Marshall Islands (RMI) allows, through its national legislation and the RMI Yacht Code 2021, as amended (“MI-103” or the “Code”), the registration of private yachts, private yachts limited charter, commercial yachts, and passenger yachts.
 It also allows for RMI flagged private yachts to charter in French and Monégasque waters without the need for commercial registration by requesting a Temporary Certificate of Registry for Yacht Engaged in Trade.

 Yacht owners can choose the home port of either Bikini or Jaluit.
 Two yachts may share a common name as long as they are registered in different home ports.